eloquence/freeyourstuff.cc/README.md

 # Rationale

 Websites come and go.
 If you don't want your contributions to disappear with them, it can be a good idea to keep your own backups.
-This Chrome/Chromium browser extension fetches a copy of your contributions to supported website.
+This Chrome/Chromium browser extension fetches a copy of your contributions to supported websites.

 The [freeyourstuff.cc](http://freeyourstuff.cc/) web service also allows you publication of your contributions under the [CC-0](https://creativecommons.org/publicdomain/zero/1.0/) license, to enable easy re-use by anyone.
 This is a good idea, to mitigate the [network effect](https://en.wikipedia.org/wiki/Network_effect) which enables first movers to lock in a given market.
 This effect makes it harder for open source, non-profit, community-driven alternatives to emerge, which is the principal motivation for this project.
 It also lets the whole Internet backup your data for you.